S-ROLL/notebook.language/docs/speaking/part1/idea1.md

     - radical shifts
 - The most striking one is ``   ``/Based on my observation, ``   ``
     - There have been more skyscrapers (high-rise building/apartment complexes), give it a more modern look.

+!!! example
+    My place where I grew up has witnessed significant changes over the past few years.
+The most striking one is the rapid ``'ræpid`` development in infrastructures ``,infrə'strʌkt∫ə``, particularly the rise of more skyscrapers, giving the city a much more modern look.

 ### Would you like to live there in the future?
 ### Would you like to live in the countryside in the future? / Do you like living in the countryside?